concourse/rfcs/01-resources-v2/proposal.md

 ## Overarching Changes

-* Add a `info` script which prints the resource's API version, e.g.
-  `{"version":"2.0"}`.
-This will start at `2.0`.
-If `/info` does not exist we'll execute today's resource interface behavior.

-* Rather than running `/opt/resource/X`, discover the supported resource APIs by invoking `info`.
-This allows us to be more flexible in what kinds of resources we can support (versioned artifacts, notifications, ???), and where the scripts may live (`/opt/resource` is very Linux specific).

-* Today's resource interface (`/in`, `/out`, `/check`) becomes more specifically a "versioned artifacts" or just "artifacts" resource interface.
+* Add an `info` script which returns a JSON object indicating the supported interfaces, their protocol versions, and any other interface-specific meta-configuration (for example, which commands to execute for the interface's hooks).

+* The first supported interface will be called `artifacts`, and its version will start at `2.0` as it's really the next iteration of the existing "resources" concept, but with a more specific name.

+* There are no more hardcoded paths (`/opt/resource/X`) - instead there's the single `info` entrypoint, which is run in the container's working directory.
+  This is more platform-agnostic.

 * Introduction of some sort of schema validation for resource configuration.

+## Changes to Versioned Artifact resources

 * Remove the distinction between `source` and `params`; resources will receive a single `config`.
 The distinction will remain in the pipeline.
-This makes it easier to implement a resource without planning ahead for interesting dynamic vs. static usage patterns, and will get more powerful with #684.
+This makes it easier to implement a resource without planning ahead for interesting dynamic vs. static usage patterns, and this will become more powerful with concourse/concourse#684.

-## Changes to Versioned Artifact resources

 * Change `check` to run against all spaces.
 It will be given a mapping of each space to its current latest version, and return the set of all spaces, along